 Since 1993, Mike has travelled extensively throughout Europe to research the development of inland navigation, making contact with industrial historians throughout Europe, in particular in Eastern Europe.
 He has lectured in France, The Netherlands, Germany, Poland, Romania and Latvia.

 President of the Railway & Canal Historical Society, President and Founder of the Leeds & Liverpool Canal Society, and is very involved with the conservation and interpretation of their heritage boat, Kennet.
+He is also part of Inland Waterways International.

 Mike has many colleagues in Europe, and is committed to increasing the transfer of knowledge between the countries of Europe.
 He has produced a report on the history of the canal system and about the water mill, part of the World Heritage Site on the Solovki Islands in northern Russia, which are used by the guides on the island.
 He has good German, and has some knowledge of Polish, Russian and French.